-The steps are as follows:
+The two steps are as follows:

-- 1. Initial Weight for persons and HUs The 5-year PUMS initial weight is equal to the product of the ACS 1-year final weight for the record and the PUMS subsampling factor divided by five. - 2.
-Person Weighting Factors The person weights are adjusted to agree better with ACS published estimates for householders, spouses, race, Hispanic origin, sex and age by a series of two steps which are repeated until a stopping criterion is met.
-This is an iterative proportional fitting or raking process.
-The person weights are individually adjusted at each step as described below. - a) Spouse Equalization/Householder Equalization Raking Factor This factor is applied to individuals based on the combination of their status of being in a married-couple or unmarried-partner household and whether they are the householder.
-All persons are assigned to one of four groups: - Householder in a married-couple or unmarried-partner household - Spouse or unmarried partner in a married-couple or unmarried-partner household (non-householder) - Other householder - Other non-householder
+Spouse Equalization/Householder Equalization Raking Factor

+This factor is applied to individuals based on the combination of their status of being in a married-couple or unmarried-partner household and whether they are the householder.
+All persons are assigned to one of four groups:

+- 1. Householder in a married-couple or unmarried-partner household - 2.
+Spouse or unmarried partner in a married-couple or unmarried-partner household (non-householder) - 3.
+Other householder - 4.
+Other non-householder